utdemir/composable-indexes/README.md

 ## Limitations

 - For performance reasons, we do not use boxing or dynamic dispatch.
-So the flexibility comes with the type signatures getting larger.
+But this flexibility comes with verbose type signatures.

 ## Future work